Scan $B$-Statistic for Kernel Change-Point Detection: SCAN -STATISTICS

-In the offline setting, we sample $N$ reference blocks of size $B_{\rm max}$ independently from the reference pool, and index them as $X_i^{B_{\rm max}}$, $i=1,\ldots,N$.
-In searching for a location $B$ ($2\leq B \leq B_{\rm max}$) within $Y$ for a change-point, we form sub-blocks from each reference block by taking $B$ contiguous data points out of that block.
-Index these sub-blocks as $X_i^{(B)}$.
-Similarly, form sub-blocks from $Y$ by taking $B$ contiguous data points, and denote them as $Y^{(B)}$ (illustrated in Fig. \ref{model}(a)).
-Then compute $\mbox{MMD}_u^2$ between $(X^{(B)}_i, Y^{(B)})$, and average over all blocks to form a statistic $Z_B$

-where $X_{i,j}^{(B)}$ denotes the $j$th sample in $X_i^{(B)}$, and $Y_{j}^{(B)}$ denotes the $j$th sample in $Y^{(B)}$.
-Due to the property of $\mbox{MMD}_u^2$, under the null hypothesis, $\mathbb{E} [Z_B]=0$.
+For each possible change location $\tau$, the post-change block consists of the most recent samples indexed from $\tau$ to $t$.
+Since we do not know the change-point location, we scan all possible change-point locations $\tau$.
+This corresponds to considering a range of post-change block sizes $B$ ranging from two (i.e., the most recent two samples are post-change samples) to $B_{\rm max}$.
+Here, we exclude $B = 1$ because the corresponding MMD is unable to compute.

+The detection statistic is constructed as follows, also illustrated in Figure \ref{model}(a).
+Data are split into $N$ reference blocks and one test block, each block is size of $B_{\rm max}$.
+Then we select data from each block to form smaller sub-blocks of various size $B$, $2\leq B\leq B_{\rm max}$.
+The reference blocks are denoted as $X_i^{(B)}$, $i = 1, \ldots, N$, and the test block as $Y^{(B)}$.
+We compute $\mbox{MMD}_u^2$ for each reference sub-block with respect to the {\it common} post-change block, and take an average:

+Since the estimator $\mbox{MMD}_u^2$ is unbiased, under the null hypothesis $P = Q$, $\mathbb{E} [Z_B]=0$.
 Let ${\rm Var} [Z_B]$ denote the variance of $Z_B$ under the null.
-The variance depends on the block size $B$ and the number of blocks $N$, as shown later by Lemma \ref{thm:variance}.
-Considering this, we standardize the statistic by dividing the standard deviation, and maximize over all possible values of $B$ to form the {\it offline $M$-statistic}.
+The variance of $Z_B$ depends on the block size $B$ and the number of blocks $N$.
+To have a fair comparison, we normalize each $Z_B$ by their standard deviation

-where varying the block-size from 2 to $B_{\rm max}$ corresponds to searching for the unknown change-point location.
-A change-point is detected whenever the $M$-statistic (\ref{scan-stats}) exceeds a prescribed threshold $b>0$.
+and take the maximum over all $B$ to form the {\it offline scan $B$-statistic}.
+The variance ${\rm Var} [ Z_B ]$ is given in Lemma \ref{thm:variance}.
+The closed-form expression facilitates the estimation of the variance of the statistic.
+A change-point is detected whenever the offline scan $B$-statistic exceeds a pre-specified threshold $b$: